6502ts/6502.ts/doc/stellerator.md

 # Browser support and emulation speed

+Stellerator aggressively uses many modern web technologies, some of which are part of the ES6 standard.
+Therefore, a recent browser is required to run the emulator.

-Stellerator currently fully supports current versions of Chrome and Firefox.
+Current versions of Chrome and Firefox is fully supported.
 Safari works but is known to have serious issues with IndexedDB that affect cartridge load and save.
 Microsoft Edge might work but is untested.